-The product LDS V10 is a multi-applicative Java Card product, embeddable in contact and/or contactless smart card integrated circuits of different form factors.
+The product LDS V10 is a multi-applicative Java Card product, embeddable in contact and/or contact-less smart card integrated circuits of different form factors.
 The product can be configured to serve different use cases, during the Pre-Personalization/Personalization phases of the product [60].

 The product supports the storage and retrieval of structured information compliant to the Logical Data Structure as specified in [44].
-It also provides standard authentication protocols, namely Basic Access Control [47], Supplementary Access Control [53] and Extended Access Control [48], and Basic Access Protection.
+It also provides standard authentication protocols, Extended Access Control [48], BAC [47] and Active Authentication.